 - Make room for yourself by advancing the front seats as far as possible.

-- To ensure a tightly installed car seat, recline the vehicle seat prior to installation and return it to the upright position once you have installed.
+- To ensure a tightly installed car seat, recline the vehicle seat prior to installation and return it to the upright position once you have installed it.

 Specific instructions for infant seats

-- To ensure the infant seat is tightly held to the vehicle seat, put your entire bodyweight onto the base of the seat while you install.
+- To ensure the infant seat is tightly held to the vehicle seat, put your entire body weight onto the base of the seat while you install it.